meine-stadt-transparent/meine-stadt-transparent/readme.md

 ./manage.py importoparl --use-sternberg-workarounds --threadcount 1 https://sdnetrim.kdvz-frechen.de/rim4240/webservice/oparl/v1/system
 ```

+### Setting up Social Login

+To enable login via Twitter or Facebook, first you need to enable the functionality by adding these two lines to your .env-file:
+``
+SOCIALACCOUNT_USE_FACEBOOK=True
+SOCIALACCOUNT_USE_TWITTER=True
+``

+Then follow the instructions at the [AllAuth-Page](http://django-allauth.readthedocs.io/en/latest/providers.html#facebook) to create the necessary tokens and register the tokens using the /admin/-backend.

 ### Notifying users about new documents

 The following script is meant to be run as a cron job: